 Are engineering change requests a necessary part of your process?

-Although a solid change management process is absolutely necessary, it’s easy to fall into an overly complicated, unnecessary or misunderstood engineering change request (ECR) process—especially if your process lacks purpose.
+Although a solid engineering change management process is absolutely essential to product launch success, it’s easy to fall into an overly complicated, unnecessary, or misunderstood engineering change request (ECR) process—especially if your process lacks purpose.

 In some cases, by the time you craft the ECR, add in the appropriate documentation, talk it over with the product engineer and send the ECR around for approval, the engineering change order (ECO) is completely redundant.

-So if your ECRs are just being used as mini ECOs, do you really need them?
+So if your ECRs are just being used as quasi-ECOs, do you really need them?
 If the same people go through the same process twice for every change, and there are no real differences between ECRs and ECOs, what’s the point of having both?

 Give your engineering change requests a purpose

 While there are some exceptions, ECRs are actually an important part of the change process for most companies.
 However, it’s important that you know why you are writing ECRs in the first place, and that you enable the right people to participate in the ECR process.

 In many companies, an engineer will write an ECR, send it to the key engineering team leaders for approval.
 Once approved, it's common to create a more detailed ECO to put through a similar process but generally with key product team members outside of engineering.
 In this example, the ECR is a fairly unimportant part of the overall change process.